martinbarrosgtown/datascience_finalproject/README.md

     -   Random Forest: 20 combinations
     -   KNN: turned number of neighbors from 1-99

-## Step 7: Model Evaluation and Selection
+## Step 5: Final Model Evaluation

 -   Calculated RMSE for each model in order to select the best one
--   Fit final model on full training data

-## Step 8: Final Model

--   Fit final model on testing data
+-   Fit final model

 ## Key Findings

-1. The Random Forest model achieved the lowest prediction error (RMSE = 2.53) and explains 86% of variation in remittances
+1. The KNN model achieved the lowest prediction error (RMSE = 2.53) and explains ~75% of variation in remittances
-2. X, Y, and Z were the strongest predictors
+2. Distance, GDP per capita, and Unemployment were the strongest predictors
 3. Remittances represent a larger share of GDP in lower-income countries, displaying a negative correlation with GDP per capita
 4. Utilizing lagged effects for GDP and deportations improves model performance, suggesting there is a delayed impact of these variables on remittance flows